AbTrax/YABQOLA/README.md

 - Quality-of-life improvements surfaced by everyday usage.
 - Documentation and tutorial content.

 Have a suggestion or workflow pain point?
-Open an issue or start a discussion—your ideas directly shape upcoming releases.
+Open an issue or start a discussion-your ideas directly shape upcoming releases.

 ---